HCS Score

 CoinStudy Shariah Board

-It's not a blockchain infrastructure project.
-It's not a payment network solving a real problem.
-It's not powering decentralized applications or building financial inclusion tools for underserved communities.
+It is not a blockchain infrastructure project.
+It is not a payment network solving a real problem.
+It is not powering decentralized applications or building financial inclusion tools for underserved communities.

-That doesn't automatically make it haram.
-But it does mean the Islamic finance analysis looks very different from what you've seen for Bitcoin, Cardano, or Chainlink.
-Let's be direct about what the numbers actually show.
+That does not automatically make it haram.
+But it does mean the Islamic finance analysis looks very different from what you have seen for Bitcoin, Cardano, or Chainlink.
+Let us be direct about what the numbers actually show.

-This is the lowest score in our analysis series.
-The classification isn't haram — but it's about as close to the haram boundary as a passing project gets.
+This is among the lowest scores in our analysis series.
+The classification is not haram, but it is about as close to the haram boundary as a passing project gets.

 MemeCore is a meme-focused cryptocurrency project driven primarily by internet culture, social media activity, and speculative community trading.

-Unlike the projects we've analyzed throughout this series — which have specific technological purposes, real-world use cases, or infrastructure value — MemeCore's identity and market activity are built around meme culture and community sentiment.
+Unlike the projects we have analyzed throughout this series, which have specific technological purposes, real-world use cases, or infrastructure value, MemeCore's identity and market activity are built around meme culture and community sentiment.
 Its value proposition is tied to social momentum rather than productive blockchain utility.

 The project currently has limited real-world utility.
 There is no significant technical infrastructure being built.
 No meaningful problem being solved.
 No adoption in payments, identity, healthcare, gaming infrastructure, or any other category that creates lasting economic value.